-“One small step for a man, one giant leap for Mankind”.
-Those were Neil Armstrong’s words from the Moon, back when every person on the planet knew… knew… their future lay in space.
+When Apollo went to the Moon, every person on the planet knew… knew… their future lay in space.
 That was over 50 years ago but today, the dreams seem different.
-People are interested, sure, but fewer see ‘space’ as something for themselves and they turn to Earthbound concerns instead.
+People are interested, sure, but fewer see ‘space’ as something for themselves so they turn to Earthbound concerns instead.
 Without dreams to propel it, space exploration will always be from 50 years ago.
 Or 60 years.
 Or more.

 But… what if you could watch the sunrise over Martian mountains?
 What if you could sift Martian sands for ancient fossils, dine in a Martian base camp, or even plan the first human colonies?
 Suppose you could do any of these things… just once… what would the dreams be like then?